 7. Change ALL Your Passwords to prevent your website getting hacked again

 This is a common but critical step in restoring a hacked WordPress website – reset all of your passwords.
-The common passwords include WordPress, cPanel, MySQL, FTP, etc. Reset all these passwords along with any other service you use on the website.
+The common passwords include WP admin, cPanel, MySQL, FTP, etc. Reset all these passwords along with any other service you use on the website.

 When doing that, make sure you are using a strong password.
 If possible, you should force your existing users to perform a password reset for their accounts as well.